XenoNick/odin_Dashboard/README.md

 # odin_Dashboard

 In this project I'll demonstrate my knowledge of CSS grid by creating a dashboard.
+All Icons were downloaded from pictogrammers.com.